Skip to main content

 8.3.
 This feedback will give the provider the opportunity to challenge any inaccurate information and provide the inspector with any further evidence which may inform the report.

 8.4.
-Where an inspector considers that a service has not met the requirements of the regulations and is thinking of or intending to issue a non-compliance notice or take other enforcement action, the inspector will clearly inform the provider accordingly.
+Where an inspector considers that a service has not met the requirements of the regulations and is thinking of or intending to issue a priority action notice or take other enforcement action, the inspector will clearly inform the provider accordingly.

 Inspection report